-AMPT Concussion Clinic
+AMPT Concussion and Headache Clinic nic

 Concussion has become a hot topic throughout every arena of healthcare: public awareness, legislation, research, clinical practice and management, and so many more.
 At the AMPT Concussion Clinic, we recognize that concussion is a complicated and complex injury that can result in a number of symptoms and functional limitations.
 It is our goal to closely manage and monitor your symptoms in close relation with you and your physicians, athletic trainer and coaches, employer, school district or university, and parents for minors.